AxisCommunications/media-stream-library-js/player/README.md

 ### As a stand-alone element

-If you don't use the player as part of you React app, the easiest way to use it is to download the `media-stream-player.min.js` file and include it in your html file as a script:
+If you don't use the player as part of you React app, the easiest way to use it is to download the `media-stream-player.min.js` file from the [releases](https://github.com/AxisCommunications/media-stream-player-js/releases) page and include it in your html file as a script:

 ```html
 <script src="media-stream-player.min.js"></script>